Links 6/17: Silinks Is Golden

 Big systematic review and meta-analysis: what actually helps lower-income students succeed?
 Read the paper or the Freddie deBoer blog post, which summarizes the results as “human beings”.

 A more recent study on the evolutionary history of Ashkenazi genetic diseases (paper, popular article) claims that Tay-Sachs is probably the result of evolutionary selection, but that others (eg Gaucher, torsion dystonia, Fanconi anaemia, etc) aren’t, which would be a partial blow for Cochran et al’s selection theory.
 My guess is they just don’t have enough power to detect the effects – if this was all random drift, it would be vanishingly unlikely that so many of these diseases end up in the same pathways (eg lysosomal storage).
+[EDIT: I may be misunderstanding this; it may just mean there’s no net selection even though they’re diseases]

 Related: a reader points out this paper on “The Social Construction Of Hungarian Genius”.